 I recently had the opportunity to teach summer school, and two of my sixth-grade students barely read at a first-grade level.
 This was very challenging for me, and I struggled to find the right way to address their need for phonics and comprehension instruction.
 Little by little, however, I began to find some simple strategies that worked for them, such as turning activities into a game.
 We began to make some progress, and I discovered some new ways to help older students build a stronger foundation of basic reading skills.

-Before reviewing those strategies, however, it is helpful to understand where the difficulty lies when teaching phonics to older students.
+Before reviewing those strategies, however, it is helpful to understand why teaching phonics to older students is so important and what some challenges may be.

 Teaching phonics to middle and high school English language learners (ELLs) poses the following challenges: